mlverse/chattr/tests/testthat/_snaps/chattr.md

       [1] "text-davinci-003"

       $prompt
-      [1] "* Use the 'Tidy Modeling with R' (https://www.tmwr.org/) book as main reference \n* Use the 'R for Data Science' (https://r4ds.had.co.nz/) book as main reference \n* Use tidyverse packages: readr, ggplot2, dplyr, tidyr \n* For models, use tidymodels packages: recipes, parsnip, yardstick, workflows, broom \n* Avoid explanations unless requested by user, expecting code only \n* For any line that is not code, prefix it with a: #\n * test"
+      [1] "* Use the 'Tidy Modeling with R' (https://www.tmwr.org/) book as main reference \n* Use the 'R for Data Science' (https://r4ds.had.co.nz/) book as main reference \n* Use tidyverse packages: readr, ggplot2, dplyr, tidyr \n* For models, use tidymodels packages: recipes, parsnip, yardstick, workflows, broom \n* Avoid explanations unless requested by user, expecting code only \n* For any line that is not code, prefix it with a: # \n* Data frames currently in R memory (and columns): \n|--  iris (Sepal.Length, Sepal.Width, Petal.Length, Petal.Width, Species) \n|--  mtcars (mpg, cyl, disp, hp, drat, wt, qsec, vs, am, gear, carb)\n * test"

       $temperature
       [1] 0.01